-- 1. Turn each of the PDU circuit breaker switches to the "on" position. - 2.
-Power up the system.
-If you are not familiar with the proper power down procedure, review the section "Powering the System On and Off" in Chapter 1. - 3.
+- 1. Turn each of the PDU circuit breaker switches to the "on" position. - Power up the system.
+If you are not familiar with the proper power down procedure, review the section "Powering-On and Off From the SGI Management Center Interface" in Chapter 1. - 3.
 Verify that the LEDs on the system power supplies and system blades turn on and illuminate green which indicates that the power-on procedure is proceeding properly.

-If your system does not boot correctly, see "Troubleshooting Chart" in Chapter 6, for troubleshooting procedures.
+If your system does not boot correctly, see "Troubleshooting Chart" in Chapter 7, for troubleshooting procedures.